roseengineering/mutual/README.md

 ```

-Solve the matching network for a 4-square, quarter-wave spacing array.
+Solve the matching network for a 4-square, quarter-wave spacing array using the K2BT method.

 ```